TeknooSoftware/states/docs/api/files/DI/InjectionClosureInterface.php.txt

  * @package UniAlteri\States\DI
  * Interface to define Injection Closure container to use in this library.
  * An Injection Closure container is used to extract and manipulate all methods of a stated class
  * in the proxy.
-There containers implement also a "static" mechanism to allow developers to use
+These containers implement also a "static" mechanism to allow developers to use
- * cleanly static var in there function
+ * cleanly static var in these functions
  */
 interface InjectionClosureInterface
 {